Idemili South: Geography

-The River Idemili flows through the 700 square kilometer territory of the Idemili South Local Government Area.
-With an average temperature of 25 degrees Celsius, the LGA has two different seasons: the rainy season and the dry season.
+The River Idemili flows through the 700 square kilometre territory of the Idemili South Local Government Area.
+With an average temperature of 25 degrees Celsius or 77 degrees Fahrenheit, the LGA has two different seasons: the rainy season and the dry season.
 Idemili South LGA experiences a 69 percent average humidity level and an 11 km/h average wind speed.

 Economy

 Farming is a key economic activity in Idemili south LGA with crops such as vegetables, cassava, yam, and rice cultivated in the area.
 The LGA also hosts several markets such as the Afor Nnobi market and the Ezeihulu market.
 Idemili South LGA also hosts a number of hotels, banks, and publicly and privately owned institutions.

-Schools

-Here is the list of secondary schools in Idemili South Local Government Area: